-In this step-by-step how to make elderberry syrup post, I’ll walk you through how to make a magic elixir for colds and flus!
+In this step-by-step how to make elderberry syrup post, I’ll walk you through my favorite recipe for elderberry syrup.

-Elderberry syrup is a delicious and delightful way to boost your family’s immune systems and help fight off the common cold and even flu virus!
+Elderberry syrup is a delicious and delightful way to boost your family’s immune system and help fight off the common cold and even flu virus!

 It’s medicinal qualities have been touted for years.
 It’s even sold at drug stores!